siptg/worker/README.md

 Get the `cert.pem` and `key.pem` from the [@siptg_bot](https://t.me/siptg_bot) and push it to `ssl` directory inside `worker`.

+> **Warning!** The certificate which is given from the bot is valid for a limited time (365 days at the moment).
+In the case it expires, you get **Certificate error** while connecting to the Worker and have to get the new one the same way.
+To check the expiration date use the following command:
+`openssl x509 -enddate -noout -in ssl/cert.pem`

 Next, verify and change if needed the worker's managing port which will be used to connect to your worker from sip.tg service (see [below](#default-ports-which-are-used-by-the-worker)).
 If you are is under the NAT, verify the port mapping at the NAT as well.
 Also don't forget to allow incoming connections for the specified port at your firewall if needed.

 Note, if you're going to run the Worker on the platform other than **amd64**, you have to change the images in `docker-compose.yml`.
 Available platforms see on [Docker Hub](https://hub.docker.com/r/siptg/worker/tags/).